 Mr Hassan also promised to protect Mr Nasheed from retribution, pointing out that he was free to leave the country.

-However he said he would not interfere with any police or court action against Mr Nasheed.'Rogue elements'
+However he said he would not interfere with any police or court action against Mr Nasheed.

 The former president's resignation followed protests over the arrest of Justice Abdulla Mohamed last month.

 He was released soon after Mr Hassan took power.